 1st October, 2020 |

-Whether you’ve invested in a new iPhone or the latest offering from Samsung, mobile phone insurance is a vital step to protect it from being lost, stolen or broken.
+Whether you’ve invested in a new iPhone or the latest offering from Samsung, insurance for a mobile phone is a vital step to protect it from being lost, stolen or broken.
 But what about the data you’ll store on there?

 Business contacts, family pictures and videos can be irreplaceable.
 For many people, online storage (or cloud storage) is replacing traditional storage hardware in your phone.

 With that in mind companies like Apple, Google, Microsoft and Dropbox will probably be bombarding you with messages about the benefits of their cloud storage.